-Listing Regulations, 2015 require all RPTs to have prior approval of Audit Committee, either singularly or through an omnibus approval which will be valid only for a period of 1 year.
+Prior Approval: Listing Regulations, 2015 require all RPTs to have prior approval of Audit Committee, either singularly or through an omnibus approval which will be valid only for a period of 1 year.

 The material RPTs and those exceeding ₹ 1,000 crores in value must be approved by the non-related shareholders (by ordinary resolution).
-Further, SES would evaluate disclosure based on SEBI Circulars and best practices, apart from Legal requirements.